pysyslog/pysyslog-lfc/docs/configuration/filters.md

 Filter components are used to filter log messages based on various conditions.
 Filters must be used as part of a flow and cannot exist independently.

+## Overview

+Filters in PySyslog LFC are designed to be:
+1. Part of a flow - filters cannot exist independently
+2. Stage-specific - can be applied at input, parser, or output stages
+3. Type-safe - with proper validation and error handling
+4. Resource-efficient - with security limits and performance considerations

 ## Basic Usage

 Filters are configured within a flow's configuration: